Polynomial log-volume growth in slow dynamics and the GK-dimensions of twisted homogeneous coordinate rings

-We know that $\Plov (f) = 1$ for a compact Riemann surface, $\Plov (X, f) = 2$ or $4$ for a compact K\"ahler surface (\cite[Theorem 1.7]{AvB}; or Theorem~\ref{thmkeeler} together with Theorem~\ref{JBbound}) and $\Plov (X, f) = d$ for a projective variety $X$ of dimension $d$ whose desingularization $\tilde{X}$ is of general type (as $|{\rm Bir}\, (\tilde{X})| < \infty$ by \cite[Corollary 14.3]{Ueno}).
-Besides complex tori and these three cases, we can also determine the value $\Plov (f)$ or $\rGK (X, f)$ for some other classes of compact K\"ahler manifolds $X$ (Proposition~\ref{proHK}).
+We know that $\Plov (f) = 1$ for a compact Riemann surface, $\Plov (X, f) = 2$ or $4$ for a compact K\"ahler surface by Corollary~\ref{cor-d=3}, and $\Plov (X, f) = d$ for a projective variety $X$ of dimension $d$ whose desingularization $\tilde{X}$ is of general type (as $|{\rm Bir}\, (\tilde{X})| < \infty$ by \cite[Corollary 14.3]{Ueno}).
+Besides complex tori and these three cases, we can also determine $\Plov (f)$ for some other classes of compact K\"ahler manifolds $X$ (Proposition~\ref{proHK}).
 We also prove Corollary~\ref{cor-JBboundkd} (2) in this section.

 \begin{pro} \begin{enumerate} \item Let $X$ be a compact hyper-K\"ahler manifold of dimension $2d$ and let $f \in \Aut (X)$ such that $d_1(f) = 1$.
-Then $\Plov (f) = 2d$ if $f$ is of finite order, and $\Plov (f) = 4d$ if $f$ is of infinite order; both cases are realizable, with $X$ projective.
-(Note that $\Plov (f) = \rGK (X, f)$ when $X$ is projective.) \item Let $X$ be a projective variety whose nef cone is a finite rational polyhedral cone.
+Then $\Plov (f) = 2d$ if $f$ is of finite order, and $\Plov (f) = 4d$ if $f$ is of infinite order; both cases are realizable, with $X$ projective. \item Let $X$ be a smooth projective variety whose nef cone is a finite rational polyhedral cone.
 Let $\dim X = d$ and $f \in \Aut (X)$.
-Then $f$ is quasi-unipotent and $\rGK (X, f) = d$.
-In particular, this is a case when $X$ is a Mori dream space, especially when $X$ is a projective toric variety or a Fano manifold. \end{enumerate} \end{pro}
+Then $f$ is quasi-unipotent and $\Plov(f) = d$.
+In particular, this is the case when $X$ is a Mori dream space, especially when $X$ is a toric variety or a Fano manifold. \end{enumerate} \end{pro}